Jhonatan-prog/GitHub/Git-Branching/Branching.md

 #### Marge conflicts

-Overwriting: Two same lines of code in different branches (if this happend you won't be able to swicth between branches)
+**Overwriting:**Two same lines of code in different branches (if this happend you won't be able to swicth between branches)

+**to solve the overwriting problem:**
+1. git stash (This will send your code to a stash which is temporary)
+2. git stash list (it will show you a list with the folders stashed)
+3. git stash show (to see details of the stash)

+**Retrieving Stashed Changes**
+1. git stash apply (This one will bring a copy of you work and at the same time will keep a copy on the stash)
+2. git stash pop (This will bring your work to your work-space and will delete the copy of the stash)

-Conflict: The best way to fix a cnflict which is produce because of trying to merge branches is:
+**Conflict:**The best way to fix a cnflict which is produce because of trying to merge branches is:
 1. Fixing your code
 2. Fix it with the terminal

 #### Undoing